TrevorThomp/201-final-project-staging/user-stories.md

 	MVP: Store game data into local storage based on user.

+As a player, I want to learn more about who created the game, so I would like to see an "about game creators" page

+  MVP: Create an About Creates HTML Page with information about the game creators.

 Stretch User Stories

 As a player, I want to check my mood, so that I know if I should take a break from playing.